kristiwalker/bike-stations-map/README.md

 ## Email form submission
 We want to collect data on what people think, but we don't need a fancy server.
 After some research, I think this [tutorial on Submitting Emails to Google Sheets](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server
 ) serves our needs well.
 It'll route form submissions to a designated email address, but they'll also get logged in [this spreadsheet](https://docs.google.com/spreadsheets/d/1JMICpFkrbPD09BMSx19zjDElKsM6BMoPY-hYQ1ZaACw/edit?usp=sharing), which is the real game changer.
+Try submitting feedback in the live site and checking the spreadsheet to see for yourself!

 ### Notes
 - I noticed afterward that the timestamp is wrong, but that would be an easy fix with more time.